matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-paymaster-tutorial.md

 If the `use-paymaster.ts` script fails with the error `Failed to submit transaction: Failed to validate the transaction.
 Reason: Validation revert: Paymaster validation error: Failed to transfer funds to the bootloader`, please try sending additional ETH to the paymaster so it has enough funds to pay for the transaction.
 You can use [zkSync Portal](https://portal.zksync.io/).

 If the `use-paymaster.ts` script fails when minting new ERC20 tokens with the error `Error: transaction failed`, and the transactions appear with status "Failed" in the [zkSync explorer](https://explorer.zksync.io/), please reach out to us on [our Discord](https://discord.com/invite/px2aR7w) or [contact page](https://zksync.io/contact.html).
-As a workaround, try including the `gasLimit` parameter in the transaction.
+As a workaround, try including a specific `gasLimit` value in the transaction.

 ## Complete project